Vinata: Birth of Aruna

 According to the Mahabharata, Kadru went on to lay a thousand eggs, and Vinata, two eggs.
 Both of them kept their eggs in hot pots.
-In their five-hundredth year, the eggs of Kadru hatched, and thousand nagas of various kinds emerged out of them.
+In their five-hundredth year, the eggs of Kadru hatched, and thousands of nagas of various kinds emerged out of them.
 The sight of Kadru playing with her children frustrated Vinata since her eggs had not hatched.
 Impatient, she broke open one of her eggs in secret, and a half-grown child stepped out of it.
 That child was Aruṇa.
 He was enraged that Vinata had forced open the egg prematurely.
 He told her that as punishment, she would become a slave of Kadru.
 Aruna also informed her of her source of redemption: After another 500 years, the remaining egg of hers would hatch, and a son endowed with exceptional power and prowess would be born to liberate her.
 Having proclaimed thus, Aruṇa rose to the sky, where he became the charioteer of Surya.